Goessi/Projects/Gun Deaths in US/README.md

-explor the death rate in US
+explor the gun death rate in US